The Tutoring Center

 Math tutoring: Richard Fullerton, Coordinator of the Math Center, at firstname.lastname@example.org

 The Tutoring Center is located on the 2nd floor of the Library.
-Students can walk in and see a peer tutor; it is advisable for students to come in to the center to make an appointment for a faculty tutor.
+(Please note: Space is closed for Fall 2020, but tutoring services are open as detailed above.)
 The department consists of the following tutoring centers:

 - Writing Center (Peer and Faculty Tutors)

 Monday – Thursday 9 am – 8 pm

 Sunday 2 pm – 8 pm

 Please like us on Facebook at "RWU Tutoring Centers" for any end-of-semester, holiday, or weather-related updates/changes to our normal schedule.

 Contact The Tutoring Center at 401-254-3219 or come up to the second floor of the Library to check out the schedule or to ask any questions.
 Please understand that students’ summer schedules are subject to occasional revision.